Winners and losers from prime-time NHL schedule for 2018-19

 LOSERS: Two other members of the Original Six

 Last season, the Montreal Canadiens were featured prominently, with eight appearances that featured rivalry games against the likes of the Boston Bruins.
-This season, the Canadiens face a few months without Shea Weber and see their appearances down to one game, the second-largest decline season-to-season.
+This season, the Canadiens face a few months without Shea Weber and see their appearances down to one game, the second-largest decline season to season.

 The third largest?
 The Detroit Red Wings, who went from 12 games last season to six this season.
 For the second year in a row, the Red Wings -- for years, one of the most dependable national draws in sports -- will not be featured in a broadcast game on NBC.
 The mighty have fallen.